 We started by planning and building our bin.
 Home Depot offers scrap lumber for 50 cents per board, so we were able to get all of the supplies we needed for under $10.
 Once we had completed our bin, we began collecting unwanted sticks and small branches from our neighbors.
-Kat and I sat outside for two hours, talking and trimming the sticks down to six inch pieces.
-We created a six inch layer of these sticks at the base of the bin, which would allow for better drainage once the composting process got going.
+Kat and I sat outside for two hours, talking and trimming the sticks down to six-inch pieces.
+We created a six-inch layer of these sticks at the base of the bin, which would allow for better drainage once the composting process got going.
 Then we began adding our organic material!

-For the next several months, we would alternate between carbon rich material, nitrogen rich material, kitchen scraps, and any other organic material we could find.
+For the next several months, we would alternate between carbon rich material, nitrogen-rich material, kitchen scraps, and any other organic material we could find.
 Every few days we would water our pile, trying to keep it as moist as a lightly damp sponge.
 Once a week, I went outside with a rake and spent a few minutes turning the pile over, getting as much air in there as possible.
 During the dry heat of the Arizona summer, we put a burlap cover over the top of the pile in an attempt to lock in as much moisture as possible.
 During the monsoon season, we left the cover off so our sporadic bouts of heavy rain could add to the mix.

 At the end of summer, we invited the neighborhood kids over to check out our bin.
 They reveled in the pile of “garbage” they found, and were excited to learn that it would eventually turn to dirt.
 The best part for them though, was that the bin had become a home to all sorts of insects and arachnids: wasps, crickets, large white grubs, and even predatory spiders.
 A whole new ecosystem was developing, right in our backyard!

 As summer turned to fall, we found that the change in temperature brought less activity.
-As the weather grew cooler, less insects were found wandering through the pile.
+As the weather grew cooler, fewer insects were found wandering through the pile.
 Our lives grew busy with the birthdays, Halloween, and the approaching holiday season.
 The compost bin was left alone, except for a few trips to water and turn it.

 The month of January was a different story.
-Here in the desert, we began experiencing high pressure fronts with 80 degree temperatures.
-This brought Kat and I a rekindled sense of longing for nature's bounty.
+Here in the desert, we began experiencing high-pressure fronts with 80-degree temperatures.
+This brought Kat and I a rekindled sense of longing for nature’s bounty.
 We went out to check the compost bin and found that it was ready for harvest!
-Finally, we could reap the benefits of our (mostly nature's) hard work and patience!
+Finally, we could reap the benefits of our (mostly nature’s) hard work and patience!

 We borrowed a wheelbarrow from a neighbor and set to work.
 As we dug into the rich black soil, we marveled at the results of the processes of decomposition.
 What had once been sticks, branches, leaves, paper, kitchen scraps, tree bark, and charcoal, was now a nutrient rich mixture that would work wonders for the plants in our hard clay soil.
 What was really neat about this, was that while Kat and I had often contemplated how many living things would turn into dirt after a while (trees, plants, animals and humans), it was wonderful to actually see this actually happen!